oliwierptak/flysystem-ssh-shell/README.md

 - ssh
 - scp

-The following programs installed on the ssh host:
+The following programs installed on the remote host:
 - find
 - cat
 - stat